 Albany history blog Doc Circe Died For Our Sins (click link for article), by 1977 Big Dom's moved from the original 283 Ontario Street location to 846 Madison Avenue, on the corner of Ontario and Madison.
 283 Ontario Street is just half a block away from 846 Madison.
 At least tweleve businesses preceded Big Dom’s at the Madison Avenue location since its

 Image 6: Walt's Subs.
 283 Ontario Street in 1973.
 Image 7:

 283 Ontario Street in 2021.
 Now a vacant lot.

 While that seems cut and dry, the matter regarding the Ontario Street location gets even more complicated with the aforementioned advertisement in the September 18, 1964, Albany Student Press newspaper announcing Walt's Subs move from 271 Ontario to the corner of Madison and Ontario (see image 8), contradicting the information in the Albany City Directory and Doc Circe's well-researched chronology of the businesses that once occupied 846 Madison.
 The move apparently didn't last long since it was not recorded in the Albany City Directory, meaning it may have only lasted there a few months before moving back to 271 Ontario where the directories have it listed for both 1964 and 1965.
 What really happened is a mystery and despite my research I am unable to account for this discrepancy.

 |Image 8: Sept.
-18, 1964 advertisement in the Albany Student Press.|
+18, 1964, advertisement in the Albany Student Press.|

-1. 846 Madison Avenue (corner of Madison Ave. & Ontario St.) Albany, NY.
-Originally at 283 Ontario Street.
+1. 846 Madison Avenue (corner of Madison Ave. & Ontario St.)

-2. 954 Central Avenue, Albany, NY (later moved to Westgate Plaza, 911 Central Ave.)
+2. 954 Central Avenue, Albany, NY (later moved to Westgate Plaza,

 3. 19 New Scotland Ave., Albany, NY